eDiscovery (Premium) workflow for content in Microsoft Teams

-Go to the eDiscovery (Premium) case that you added the custodians to in the previous section, and then click Collections.
+Go to the eDiscovery (Premium) case that you added the custodians to in the previous section, and then select Collections.

-Type a name (required) and description (optional) for the collection.
+On the Name and description page, enter a name (required) and description (optional) for the collection.
+Select Next.

 We recommend doing the following things when collecting Teams content:

 If you previously followed the steps to add Teams content as custodian data sources, you can skip this step and select Next.
-Otherwise, on the Additional locations wizard page, you can add other data sources to search in the collection.
+Otherwise, on the Additional locations page, you can add other data sources to search in the collection.
 For example, you could add the mailbox and site for a team that wasn't added as a custodial or non-custodial data source.
+You can also select the Shared Teams channels option to include shared channels during tenant-wide searches.
 Otherwise, select Next and skip this step.

-When the process of adding the collection to the review set is completed, the status value for the collection on the Collections tab is set to Committed.
+When the process of adding the collection to the review set is completed, the Status value for the collection on the Collections tab is set to Estimated.

 Review Teams content in a review set